-- 1. Reintroduce Balanced Budget 2013 with the following updates: - Platform commitments that impact the spending track of government; - Restated expenditures based on post-election ministry re-alignment; and - Updated economic-growth projections from the Economic Forecast Council. - 2.
-Ensure Balanced Budget 2013 comes in balanced as per Public Accounts released in summer, 2014. - 3.
-Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - Execute the government asset sale program as outlined in Balanced Budget 2013. - 5.
+- 1. Reintroduce Balanced Budget 2013 with the following updates: - Platform commitments that impact the spending track of government; - Restated expenditures based on post-election ministry re-alignment; and - Updated economic-growth projections from the Economic Forecast Council. - Ensure Balanced Budget 2013 comes in balanced as per Public Accounts released in summer, 2014. - Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 4.
+Execute the government asset sale program as outlined in Balanced Budget 2013. - 5.
 Protect British Columbia's AAA credit rating. - 6.
-Working with the Minister Responsible for Core Review identify members of your ministry to form a team for him in his efforts to identify resources that can be released for other government priorities.
+Working with the Minister Responsible for Core Review identify members of your ministry to form a team for him in his efforts to identify resources that can be released for other government priorities. - Introduce and pass legislation that will create the Prosperity Fund and determine its expenditures once revenues begin flowing to government.

-- 5. Complete the Northwest Transmission Line and Iskut Extension. - Continue to find efficiencies at BC Hydro, reporting these findings to Cabinet. - Minimize rate increases to consumers and industry at BC Hydro while continuing to replace and build hydroelectric and transmission infrastructure. - Work with the clean-energy sector to ensure that there remain significant opportunities for renewable-energy companies to provide power to British Columbia. - Consult with communities, First Nations and industry to potentially develop a provincially designated protected area in the Klappan (Sacred Headwaters). - 8.
-Create a new roundtable of representatives trom communities, industry, labour, First Nations and the environmental sector to provide guidance on how to balance environmental protection with economic development. - 9.
-Ensure all revenues from fishing licences are provided to the Freshwater Fisheries Society for conservation purposes no later than 2015/16. - 10.
-Create an annual water-use report for companies involved in hydraulic fracturing to ensure public awareness of the waterconservation strategies being undertaken by upstream natural-gas companies. - Introduce and pass legislation that will create the Prosperity Fund and determine its expenditures once revenues begin flowing to government. - Ensure that Crown agency reviews continue and are regularly undertaken by the Internal Audit team for Crown corporations and other designated organizations. - 9.
+- 8. Ensure that Crown agency reviews continue and are regularly undertaken by the Internal Audit team for Crown corporations and other designated organizations. - 9.
 Undertake a review of our 10-year capital plan to ensure the priorities of government as outlined in Strong Economy, Secure Tomorrow are identified and planned within the plan. - 10.
 Work with the ministers of Finance of Ontario and Quebec to secure an agreement on a competitive film industry tax credit regime. - 11.
 Continue to pursue a common securities regulator for Canada that protects British Columbia's interests and ensures the B.C. securities industry is not negatively impacted by a new regime. - 12.
-Undertake regular outreach activities with the private sector to ensure transparency with industry on the state of the provincial economy and the ability to move with greater speed should provincial government action be required.
+Undertake regular outreach activities with the private sector to ensure transparency with industry on the state of the provincial economy and the ability to move with greater speed should provincial government action be required. - 13.
+Continue to consider and implement the recommendations of the Tax Competitiveness Panel. - 14.
+Work with the Minister of Education to ensure maximum participation for the \$1,200 B.C.
+Education and Training Savings Grant.